-The principal will be responsible for the professional development of all the staff, serving in effect as a mentor to all teachers and staff.
+The principal will be responsible for the professional development of all staff, serving in effect as a mentor to all teachers and staff.
 Additionally, new teachers will be assigned experienced teachers to serve as mentors.
-Observations will be conducted in several different ways.
-The principal (or assistant) will conduct formal classroom observations at least once per quarter.
-These observations will be followed up with feedback in a post-observation meeting with the administrator.
-Additionally, an administrator will conduct informal walk-throughs at least twice per quarter.
-The principal will provide feedback from these informal observations in the form of a walk-through form that will be given to the teacher after the visit.
+Observations will be conducted in several different ways. principal (or assistant) will conduct formal classroom observations at least once per quarter.
+These observations will be followed up with feedback in a Additionally, post-observation meeting with administrator. the administrator will conduct informal walk-throughs at least twice per principal will provide feedback from these observations in the form of a walk-through form that will be given to the teacher after the visit.
 For new teachers, mentors will also observe an provide feedback and support on a quarterly basis.